Unboxed-Software/solana-course/content/basic-solana-mobile.md

 - **Google Play (Android) -** Google is generally more relaxed, but there are still a few things to be aware of.
 As of this writing in Sep ‘23, Google is rolling out [new crypto policies](https://www.theverge.com/2023/7/12/23792720/android-google-play-blockchain-crypto-nft-apps) to make it more clear what they will and will not allow.
 Take a look.
 - **Steam -** Does not allow crypto games at all
     > “built on blockchain technology that issue or allow the exchange of cryptocurrencies or NFTs.”
-    >
 - **Download Sites / Your Site -** Depending on the target platform, you can make your dApp available for download on your own site.
 However, most users are wary of downloading mobile applications from websites.
 - **dApp Store (Solana) -** Solana saw the issues with mobile dApp distribution on other platform app stores and decided to make their own.
 As part of the SMS stack, they created the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).

 ## Conclusion

 Getting started with mobile Solana development is fairly straightforward thanks to SMS.
+React Native is slightly different than React, and using the MWA requires all wallet code to exist within the `transact` callback.
 Remember to look at our other lessons if you need a refresher on Solana development more broadly.

-# Demo
+# Lab

 Let's practice this together by building a simple Android mobile counter dApp with React Native.
 The app will interact with the Anchor counter program that we made in the [Intro to client-side Anchor development](https://www.soldev.app/course/intro-to-anchor-frontend) lesson.
 In this app, we’ll be able to see the current count, connect our wallet, and increment the count.
 We’ll be doing this all on Devnet, and will be compiling only for Android.